01 of 11

 Discover the Silver Lining of a Rainy Day

 Don’t let rainy weather get you down.
 There are plenty of fun things to do indoors if the weather isn't cooperating during a trip to the nation's capital.
 While there are some obvious choices for fair weather entertainment, keep in mind that some of the most popular tourist attractions are especially crowded on weekends, holidays, and concurrent with a major event.
 Check out these ideas that are sure to appeal to a wide range of interests when you need to have a roof over your head.Continue to 2 of 11 below.

 Visit a Museum

 The nation’s capital is home to dozens of world-class museums that can easily keep you entertained for hours.
-On a rainy day, your best bet is to visit one of the larger ones so that you can stay dry, but they are likely to attract a larger crowd than some of the lesser known attractions.
-Be sure to purchase an IMAX movie ticket in advance to beat the crowds.
-Here is a guide to the largest museums:Continue to 3 of 11 below.
+On a rainy day, your best bet is to visit one of the larger ones so that you can stay dry for longer, but they are likely to attract a larger crowd than some of the lesser-known attractions.
+If you are heading to an IMAX theater, be sure to buy your movie tickets in advance to beat the crowds.
+All these museums will keep you entertained for hours on end and leave you enlightened.Continue to 3 of 11 below.

 03 of 11